ColeMcGregor/Magic-Item-Database/TowneCodex/README.md

-# LiamIndex
+# Towne Codex

-**LiamIndex** is a Python-based system for importing, storing, and generating item inventories — perfect for building shops, NPC gear, enemy loot, and treasure chests for tabletop or digital games.
+**Towne Codex** is a Python-based system for importing, storing, and generating item inventories — perfect for building shops, NPC gear, enemy loot, and treasure chests for tabletop or digital games.

 It supports data import from CSV/XLSX files, enrichment via the Reddit API (for descriptions/images), and flexible querying/generation based on rarity, type, attunement, and budget rules.